7devs/hunger-game/README.md

 # hunger-game
-team 2 help you manage your body weight
+team 2 helps you manage your body weight